latex3/latex3/README.markdown

   https://github.com/latex3/svn-mirror/issues

-Please report specific issues with LaTeX3 code there.
-More general discussion should be directed to the LaTeX-L lists.
+Please report specific issues with LaTeX3 code there; more general discussion should be directed to the [LaTeX-L list](#Discussion).

 The LaTeX3 Project
 ------------------